wisniewskikr/chrisblog-it-java-regular/java-helloworld-functional-interface/README.md

 Usage steps:
 1. In a command line tool compile project with `mvn package`
-1. In a command line tool start project with `java -jar target/java-helloworld-httphandler-0.0.1-SNAPSHOT.jar`
+1. In a command line tool start project with `java -jar target/java-helloworld-functional-interface-0.0.1-SNAPSHOT.jar`
-1. In a browser visit `http://localhost:8080`
+1. In a command line tool check result:
+   * Expected text **Hello World from Anonymous Method!**
-   * Expected page with text **Hello World!**
+   * Expected text **Hello World from Lambda!**
 1. Clean up environment
      * In a command line tool stop application with `ctrl + C`